 Even after weeks or months without smoking, certain triggers can lead to a mental craving for a cigarette.

 That trigger might be a certain activity (like having an alcoholic drink), an intense emotion (anxiety or anger, for example) or just watching other people smoke.

 Triggers vary from one person to another.
 So it’s important to be aware of your triggers and have a plan for managing them.

 How Fast Your Body Expels Nicotine

 Nicotine has a half-life of about 2 hours.
 Half-life is the amount of time it takes for 50 percent of a substance to be removed from the body.

 Nicotine’s half-life is very short; Your body takes 2 hours to remove 50 percent of the nicotine you inhale or chew.

 Once nicotine is absorbed, it’s metabolized or broken down by liver enzymes.
 Then it’s eliminated from the body in the urine.
-Three to four days after the last cigarette, nicotine has been eliminated from the body and the nicotine withdrawal symptoms peak.
+3 to 5 days after the last cigarette, nicotine has been eliminated from the body and the nicotine withdrawal symptoms peak.

 As with almost everything else, though, the time varies from person to person.